Jasjes1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task_4 Display current directory contents, including hidden files Task_5 Display current directory contents with user and group IDs displayed numerically and hidden files using long format Task_6 Create a script that creates a directory named my_first_directory in the /tmp/ directory
+Task_4 Display current directory contents, including hidden files Task_5 Display current directory contents with user and group IDs displayed numerically and hidden files using long format Task_6 Create a script that creates a directory named my_first_directory in the /tmp/ directory Task_7 Move the file betty from /tmp/ to /tmp/my_first_directory